deepgram/community/README.md

 :dark_sunglasses: Our Community
  ======

-:thought_balloon: Have a question, comment, or want to check out the fun we have happening, head over to our [discussions](https://github.com/orgs/deepgram/discussions)
+:thought_balloon: Have a question, comment, or want to check out the fun we have happening, head over to our [discussions](https://github.com/orgs/deepgram/discussions).

-:newspaper: Want the latest and greatest info on Machine Learning, Artificial Intelligence, and the cool things our members are building?
-Sign-up for our newsletter:

 :bird: Want more of our shenanigans, Twitter spaces, and memes?
-Follow us on [Twitter](https://twitter.com/DeepgramAI)
+Follow us on [Twitter](https://twitter.com/DeepgramAI).

 Get Started